nautobot/nautobot-app-version-control/README.md

 > `invoke load-data` can take up to 30 min to run and it will generate many warning messages which may be safely ignored.

-After few minutes, Nautobot will be available at `http://0.0.0.0:8080`
+After a few minutes, Nautobot will be available at `http://0.0.0.0:8080`

 You can connect with either of these 2 accounts: